MichalVasulka/DevOpsLab/README.md

 - https://github.com/dnaprawa/dockerfile-best-practices
 - https://www.youtube.com/watch?v=8vXoMqWgbQQ

-best practices summary:
+Best practices summary:
-- use official and verified docker image (official node, python)
+- use official and verified docker image (official nodejs, python)
 - do not use 'latest' tag, use specific tags (both for pull and for image creation)
 - prefer smaller base images (eg. Alpine Linux, smaller attack surface), even official app images use various OSes as base, like node:17.0.1-alpine
 - optimize caching Image Layers in Dockerfile (see with ```docker history myapp:1.0```), sequence of build commands is important (cache invaidation for higher levels), least changed data -> most frequently changed data